MelJan/PyDeep/docs/tutorials/GRBM_2D_example.rst

 The code_ given below produces the following output.

-Visualization of 4 weight vectors learned by the GRBM with 4 hidden units together with the contour plot of the learned probability desnsity function (PDF).
+Visualization of the weight vectors learned by the GRBM with 4 hidden units together with the contour plot of the learned probability desnsity function (PDF).

 .. figure:: images/GRBM_2D_PDF.png
    :scale: 60 %